 Magento allows users to define a default configuration and a configuration for a specific store view or website.
 You can configure some extension settings this way too.

-For example, you can sort differently on two websites in the same Magento installation, creating a different number of indices for these two websites.
+For example, you can have different sort options on two websites in the same Magento instant and thus creating a different number of indices for these two websites.
 Since Magento only displays the default configuration when landing on the settings page, this manual configuration is easy to overlook, especially with more than one administrator.

 If an unexpected number of indices is created, ensure no unwanted configuration has been set by switching from the default settings to a store view or a website-specific configuration.